 What the Law Says

-There are a few rules in the Pennsylvania car seat laws for 2020 that apply to any seating position, no matter where it is located in the vehicle.
+There are a few rules in the Pennsylvania car seat laws that apply to any seating position, no matter where it is located in the vehicle.
 The first is that all children who are under four years old must be properly and correctly secured in a child passenger restraint system that has been federally approved.
 This means that children must be in a child safety seat.

 Additionally, the child safety seat must be securely and correctly attached to the vehicle.
 The way to do this is with the seat belt system, as this will hold the seat in place and also satisfy the law.